mgenev/nodember/README.md

 ```

 ## Quick Install
-Once you've installed all the prerequisites, you're just a few steps away from starting to develop you Full Stack JS application.
+Once you've installed all the prerequisites, you're just a few steps away from starting to develop your Full Stack JS application.

 The first thing you should do is install the Node.js dependencies.
 The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application, to learn more about the modules installed visit the NPM & Package.json section.